NCAR/xdev/COMMPLAN.md

 In general, Zulip is the first line of question/answer for staff here at NCAR on Python topics.

-Public Streams (i.e., those labeled with a `#` symbol) can be "joined" by *anyone* on Zulip.
-Hence, they should be used to ask, or answer, questions, or make comments of public interest, related to the Public Stream subject.
-For example, the `dask` Stream should be used for any Dask-specific issues or questions.
-The `jupyter` Stream should be used for any Jupyter (Lab or Hub) issues or questions.
-The `python-dev` and `python-questions` Public Streams are *catch-all* streams for any Python-related discussion that doesn't fall into the more specific public streams (e.g., `jupyter`, `dask`).
-NCAR-wide *announcements* should be made to the `announce` Public Stream.
-In general, the name of the Public Stream defines the *subject* of its discussions.
+Public streams (i.e., those labeled with a `#` symbol) can be "joined" by *anyone* on Zulip.
+Hence, they should be used to ask, or answer, questions, or make comments of public interest, related to the public stream subject.
+For example, the `dask` stream should be used for any Dask-specific issues or questions.
+The `jupyter` stream should be used for any Jupyter (Lab or Hub) issues or questions.
+The `python-dev` and `python-questions` public streams are *catch-all* streams for any Python-related discussion that doesn't fall into the more specific public streams (e.g., `jupyter`, `dask`).
+NCAR-wide *announcements* should be made to the `announce` public stream.
+In general, the name of the public stream defines the *subject* of its discussions.

-Private Streams (i.e., those labeled with a lock symbol) should be used for *internal* communications between people who have been invited to the Private Stream.
-For example, the `Xdev` Private Stream is meant for internal communication within the Xdev Team.
-In general, the name of the Private Stream defines the *group of people* included in the discussions.
+Private streams (i.e., those labeled with a lock symbol) should be used for *internal* communications between people who have been invited to the private stream.
+For example, the `Xdev` private stream is meant for internal communication within the Xdev Team.
+In general, the name of the private stream defines the *group of people* included in the discussions.

 Zulip is also excellent for instant messaging *in general*, so if you